Menu

 • Unlawfulness: When a decision is unlawful it means that it acts contrary or in defiance of the laws.

-• Excess of powers or jurisdiction: This would typically mean that the public body that brought the contested decision is not authorised or has no official legal power to bring such decision.
-For example, because a higher body has the authority to do so or if a local authority acts beyond the territory for which it is responsible.
+• Excess of powers or jurisdiction: This would typically mean that the public body that brought the contested decision is not authorised or has no official legal power to bring such decision, for example because a higher body has the authority to do so, or if a local authority acts beyond the territory for which it is responsible.

-An irrational decision is the one that is so outrageous in its defiance of logic or accepted moral standards that no sensible person who had applied his mind to the question to be decided could have arrived at it.
+An irrational decision is the one that is “so outrageous in its defiance of logic or accepted moral standards that no sensible person who had applied his mind to the question to be decided could have arrived at it”.

-Council of Civil Service Unions v Minister for the Civil Service [1984] or GCHQ [1985]: [Ld Diplock].
+Council of Civil Service Unions v Minister for the Civil Service (GCHQ Case) [1985] AC 374, at p.
+410 per Lord Diplock.

 Admissibility

 There are three grounds on which a party can prove its connection to the decision that needs to be reviewed.
-It could directly be subject to an adverse effect of that decision, it could not be directly harmed but the harm may affect others who are not able to challenge the decision, or, very often in environmental issues, automatic standing by act of law could be granted.
+It could directly be subject to an adverse effect of that decision, it could not be directly harmed but the harm may affect others who are not able to challenge the decision, or, and very often in environmental issues, automatic standing by act of law could be granted.

 Challenging Government Policy

-In 2019, the Dutch Supreme Court upheld the decision from Urgenda Foundation v The Netherlands 2015, where Urgenda, a nonprofit organisation, had brought a tortious case on behalf of 886 Dutch Citizens challenging against insufficiency of government action to reduce carbon dioxide emissions contrary to EU/Paris Agreement targets.
+In 2019, the Dutch Supreme Court upheld the decision from Urgenda Foundation v The Netherlands (2015), where Urgenda, a nonprofit organisation, had brought a tortious case on behalf of 886 Dutch Citizens challenging against insufficiency of government action to reduce carbon dioxide emissions contrary to EU/Paris Agreement targets.
 The landmark ruling has meant that the Dutch government must take more effective action on climate change.
 This was the first case in the world where citizens established that their government had a legal duty to prevent dangerous climate change on the basis of protected human rights.
 The international significance of this judgement is encapsulated in a news article written by the UN High Commissioner of Human Rights.
-This article states that by implication of this decision,“other governments have binding legal obligations, based on international human rights law, to undertake strong reductions in emissions of greenhouse gases.”
+This article states that by implication of this decision, “other governments have binding legal obligations, based on international human rights law, to undertake strong reductions in emissions of greenhouse gases”.

 These are just two cases that demonstrate that challenging a policy in one legal system can be significantly disruptive and has the potential to be globally influential.